Governing Body Annual Statement

 The Governors actively seek the input from the pupils on the School Council.

-For the third year running we are proud to say we have achieved the Sainsburys School Games Gold Mark for our commitment, engagement and delivery of competitive games.
+For the fifth year running we are proud to say we have achieved the Sainsbury’s School Games Gold Mark for our commitment, engagement and delivery of competitive games.
 We are currently looking at improving this further to Platinum which is a new standard.
-Many of our school teams have been successful again this year against local schools but we have also represented Shropshire in Midland competitions.
-We have also been successful in the Wellington Bayley Mile with one pupil and a member of staff achieving Silver medals.
+Many of our school teams have been successful again this year against local and regional teams.
+We supported the Wellington Bayley Mile competition as usual, with the Year 5 pupils all finding out about the history of the competition, going along to support and writing a newspaper article about it.

-Forest School and Squirrel School alongside outdoor adventures with Arthog Outreach are embedded in our curriculum.
+Forest School and Squirrel School alongside outdoor adventures with Arthog Outreach are embedded in our curriculum and are part of our key offer to all pupils.
 The experiences inform and support our Literacy and Writing but they are also an opportunity to build resilience, problem solving and team work.
+This year the children have participated in canoeing, walking the Wrekin, foraging, rock climbing, bush crafts, along with family walks and nature trails.

 All the school staff and Governors are fully up to date with their safe guarding training.
 We have four fully trained Designated Safeguarding leads who regularly attend Local Authority training and updates.

-In September last year we rebranded our Home School Agreement with the installation of our tree sculpture, every one (children, staff and governors) all have a golden leaf which we attached to the tree as we made our promise to be a positive member of our school community and be a good Short Woody.
+In September 2016 we rebranded our Home School Agreement with the installation of our tree sculpture in Tim’s garden.
+Everyone (children, staff and governors) all have a golden leaf which we attached to the tree as we made our promise to be a positive member of our school community and be a good Short Woody.
 We have also adopted a school song ‘Power in Me’ which we feel reflects our school ethos.
+Please log on to the website to see the video clips of the ceremony.
+This year we all had golden oak leaves to add to our tree and we feel that it is important that we all renew our promises every year.

 Following our Ofsted inspection in March 2015 which stated that our spiritual, moral, social and cultural offer was outstanding, we continue as the Governing Body to ensure that we maintain this high standard.